Autom8edChaos/PocketTester/README.md

 # Afterthoughts

 This was a fun assignment to do.
 I timeboxed the project at 8 hours of coding and used another 2 hours for documenting it properly.
 I am happy with the results and how the showcases have come into being.
 I learned a lot with this assignment: How to use Gradle, the Kotlin programming language, Android Studio, Espresso, Hamcrest and other Android-own libraries.
-Working a long time in this field has it perks: you have learned to pick up a programming language, a new IDE or new libraries very fast.
+Having experience in the field of test automation and software development has it perks: you have learned to pick up a programming language, a new IDE, the test implementation and new libraries very fast.

 There is a lot more to do and we didn't even touch mobile specific test cases: screen orientation, gestures, slow/no data connections, app switching, etc. And still, there is already a lot of material here.
 I couldn't cover each decision or philosophy behind certain approaches.
 It would be too much for both the reader as the writer to get into that amount of details.
-However, if there are any questions, I am happy to answer them.
+However, if there are any questions or if there are any ideas you want to share, I am happy to talk and elaborate.

 Bas M. Dam
 Test Automation Specialist
 bas.dam@performancearchitecten.nl

-# Reference Materials Used
+# Materials Used

 This is an incomplete list of reference materials I used during this assignment:
 - [Android Studio Reference Guide](https://developer.android.com/studio/intro)